bugsnag/bugsnag-go/README.md

-Most functions in the Bugsnag API, including `bugsnag.Notify()`, `bugsnag.Recover()`, `bugsnag.AutoNotify()`, and `bugsnag.Handler()` let you attach custom data to the notifications that they send.
-This shows up in the Bugsnag dashboard to help you debug problems.
+Most functions in the Bugsnag API, including `bugsnag.Notify()`, `bugsnag.Recover()`, `bugsnag.AutoNotify()`, and `bugsnag.Handler()` let you attach data to the notifications that they send.
+To do this you pass in rawData, which can be any of the supported types listed here.
+To add support for more types of rawData see [OnBeforeNotify](#custom-data-with-onbeforenotify).

 ### Custom MetaData